g4edge/pyg4ometry-bitbucket/docs/source/tutorialsAdvanced.rst

 After loading some geometry it is possible to modify the memory resident geometry.
 This could adjusting the parameter of a given solid or PV, or replacing entirely the type of solid used for an LV.

 Complex geometry builder
 ------------------------

 Having access to geometry contruction in python allows the rapid contruction of geometry using functions which return an appropriate LV.
-An example of this available in ``pyg4ometry/pyg4ometry/test/pythonCompoundExamples``
+Examples of this available in ``pyg4ometry/pyg4ometry/test/pythonCompoundExamples``

 Fluka geometry scripting